wangjinyang/ionic-angular-cookies/README.md

 another is  'get cookies' which is send a ajax request to server +/getCookies,the response is JSON data({'cookiesTest', 'set cookies success,your cookies can be set by server'});

+>if images can't see clearly,just click it,brower will open a new tag to show raw image

 #### ios app click 'set cookies',screen shot

 ![image](https://github.com/wangjinyang/ionic-angular-cookies/blob/master/logImg/ios/ios_simulator_click_setCookies_screen_shot.png?raw=true)